auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 ==========

 A section that is scheduled for release on a future date will not be visible to students until after the release date.
-Regardless of the state of content within the section, the entire section will not visible to students.
+Regardless of the publishing status of content within the section, the entire section will not visible to students.

 The following example shows how a section that is scheduled for release is displayed in the outline, with a green bar: